-- on-farm testing to identify the location specificity of agricultural technologies under various farming systems.
+- On farm testing to assess the location specificity of agricultural technologies under various farming systems.

-- frontline demonstrations to establish its production potentials on the farmers’ fields.
+- Frontline demonstrations to establish production potential of technologies on the farmers’ fields.

-- to work as resource and knowledge centre of agricultural technology for supporting initiatives of public, private and voluntary sector for improving the agricultural economy of the district.
+- To work as Knowledge and Resource Centre of agricultural technologies for supporting initiatives of public, private and voluntary sector in improving the agricultural economy of the district.

 Objectives of KVK

 - To demonstrate the latest technologies in agriculture & allied subjects with a view to reduce time lag between technology generation and adoption.

 - To test & verify the technology in socio-economic conditions of the farmers with a view to study production constraints and to modify the technologies to make them easily adoptable.